GtkWidget is the base class all widgets in GTK derive from.

 - public void set_hexpand_set (bool @set)

-Sets whether the hexpand flag (see
+Sets whether the hexpand flag will be used.

 - public void set_layout_manager (owned LayoutManager? layout_manager)

-for measuring and allocating the children of this.
+Sets the layout manager to use for measuring and allocating children of the

 - public class void set_layout_manager_type (Type type)